MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowAutoAttendantTimeZoneChange

-_Feature is not currently available in Queues app._
+_This option is not currently available in Queues app._

 When set to `True`, users affected by the policy will be allowed to change the auto attendant's time zone.
 When set to `False` (the default value), users affected by the policy won't be allowed to change the auto attendant's time zone.